 Submit the URL of your CN ePortfolio as a link to this assignment by Dec 7.

-Case Two: Design an assignment that asks students to create a folder
+Assignment Template Two: Design an assignment that asks students to create a folder

 Instructors who teach a specific subject/course may design an assignment to ask students to add course deliverables to a folder.
 This assignment can be due at the end of the semester after other deliverables are submitted.
 Its purpose is to help students collect learning evidence on their ePortfolio and prepare them for creating Showcases with the collected files or adding more artifacts into the folder from other courses.
 You may treat this assignment as a bonus assignment.